tick-github/tick-settings-api/README.md

 When you run the API, all endpoints can be access from the gateway url.
 By default, the Gateway is located at http://localhost:8000/

 To see the API documentation, open `./docs/index.html` in your web browser.
+Alternatively, you can past the contents of `./docs/contract.yml` to the site https://editor-next.swagger.io/.

 This API is meant to be run through the gateway.
 All endpoints, excluding the insecure `Ping` endpoint, require an authorization header with a valid Google ID token (JWT).
 The gateway requires a stable internet connection for validating the ID token.